jpotterlabs/claude-code-rewind/README.md

 Claude Code Rewind Tool is the **first-ever time machine for Claude Code sessions**.
 Never again worry about AI breaking your code.
 Automatically capture every change, visualize exactly what happened, and rollback to any point with surgical precision.

-> *"This tool saved my entire refactor.
-Claude made a mistake in step 47 of 50, and I was able to rollback just that specific change while keeping everything else.
-Mind blown!"*
->
-> — **Sarah Chen**, Senior Engineer at Stripe

 ---

 ## ⚡ **The Problem We Solve**